targetteal/o2-pt/rule-book.md

 ## Care Mode

 The goal of this mode is to care for the tribal space, and nurture the quality of relationships between _Circle Members_.
-The format is open for the Facilitator to decide how to use.
+The format is open for the _Facilitator_ to decide how to use.

 This space should not be used to make changes to the structure of the _Circle_ or ask projects and actions from other _Circle Members_.

 # Core Roles

-Every _Circle_ has 4 core _Roles_ automatically created: External Link, Inner Link, Facilitator, and Secretary.
+Every _Circle_ has 4 core _Roles_ automatically created: _Outer Link_, _Inner Link_, _Facilitator_, and _Secretary_.

-The Facilitator and the Secretary are elected in the _Select Mode_ and operate mainly inside _Circle Meetings_.
+The _Facilitator_ and the _Secretary_ are elected in the _Select Mode_ and operate mainly inside _Circle Meetings_.

-The External Link and Inner Link are used to exchange messages and facilitate communication between _Circle_ and external _Circle_, specially during _Circle Meetings_.
+The _Outer Link_ and _Inner Link_ are used to exchange messages and facilitate communication between _Circle_ and external _Circle_, specially during _Circle Meetings_.

 ## Outer Link

-The Outer Link is chosen by the external _Circle_, by whatever process that assigns people to _Roles_ in the external _Circle_.
+The _Outer Link_ is chosen by the external _Circle_, by whatever process that assigns people to _Roles_ in the external _Circle_.

-The Outer Link is accountable for assigning people to _Roles_ in the _Circle_, and may invite any person that is part of the organization, unless a _Restriction_ says otherwise.
+The _Outer Link_ is accountable for assigning people to _Roles_ in the _Circle_, and may invite any person that is part of the organization, unless a _Restriction_ says otherwise.

-The Outer Link can also establish priorities for the _Circle_, and _Circle Members_ are expected to align with those priorities.
+The _Outer Link_ can also establish priorities for the _Circle_, and _Circle Members_ are expected to align with those priorities.

-The Outer Link role can be excluded or modified entirely with a _Restriction_.
+The _Outer Link_ _Role_ can be excluded or modified entirely with a _Restriction_.

-The Outer Link holds all _Circle_ un-delegated _Artifacts_ and accountabilities.
+The _Outer Link_ holds all _Circle_ un-delegated _Artifacts_ and _Accountabilities_.

 ## Core Roles Description